A new file system Playing better with .NET solutions.

-With scriptcs version 0.13 we decided to make some changes to help scriptcs run more smoothly together with existing .NET solutions.
-A problem which existed until now was the occasional inability to run scriptcs from within the folder of a regular .NET solution due to problematic assemblies in packages or bin folders.
+folders.
 These would be assemblies which were not installed in order to be used from scriptcs, but rather from the .NET solution, and cause errors or warnings when running scriptcs.
 In particular, developers and users of build systems based on scriptcs, e.g. PVC and Bau, were often tripped up by this.

 The problem occured because, until now, the file system conventions used by regular .NET and scriptcs overlapped.
-They both used packages.config, packages/ and nuget.config for NuGet package management and scriptcs searched bin/ for binaries, a folder often used for other purposes in a .NET solution.
+They both used packages.config

 Starting with version 0.13, we’ve changed our conventions to isolate our file system artifacts from interference with a regular .NET solution.